Putin must be held accountable for Navalny’s death, UK Foreign Secretary says

 Mr Navalny’s spokeswoman Kira Yarmysh said on X that the politician’s team had no confirmation of his death so far and that his lawyer was travelling to the town where he was held.

-His wife, Yulia Navalnaya, has called on the international community to unite in holding the “terrible” and “evil” regime in Moscow responsible in the wake of the news.
+His widow, Yulia Navalnaya, has called on the international community to unite in holding the “terrible” and “evil” regime in Moscow responsible in the wake of the news.

 Several world leaders and Putin critics placed the blame squarely on the shoulders of the Russian president and his government on Friday.

-Ukrainian President Volodymyr Zelensky said “it is obvious that he was killed by Putin” as he visited Germany on a diplomatic bid to seek aid for his own country as it keeps up its defensive position against Moscow.
+Ukrainian President Volodymyr Zelensky said “it is obvious that he was killed by Putin” as he visited Germany.

 German Chancellor Olaf Scholz said Mr Navalny’s death makes clear “what kind of regime this is” and that he had “probably now paid for (his) courage with his life”.

-Former prime minister Boris Johnson echoed those remarks: “No one can be in any doubt that Alexei Navalny has been put to death by Vladimir Putin – simply because he had the courage to oppose the Russian tyrant.
+Former prime minister Boris Johnson echoed those remarks: “No one can be in any doubt that Alexei Navalny has been put to death by Vladimir Putin.”

-“With this murder Putin plunges new depths of depravity and drags his country further into the darkness.”
+The widow of Alexander Litvinenko, the Russian defector to the UK who was poisoned and died in 2006, suggested on Friday that Mr Navalny should have remained in exile.

+Marina Litvinenko told Times Radio that he was a “prominent and, very well-known opposition, but they locked him out of all people in this prison.

+“Made him maybe less active.
+And what that means for me, he should not be not in prison.
+He should be alive.
+He should live maybe in the West, and he would be more effective.
+But it was his decision to go back to Russia.”

+She added: “His life, I think, would be more important than this death.”

-Tributes came from across the political spectrum in the UK, with Labour leader Sir Keir Starmer saying: “Alexei Navalny showed incredible, impossible courage in his fight for Russian democracy.
+Tributes came from across British politics in the UK on Friday, with Labour leader Sir Keir Starmer calling his death “terrible news for the Russian people”.

-“His death is terrible news for the Russian people.
-My thoughts are with his friends and family, as well as his supporters across the world.”

-Liberal Democrat leader Sir Ed Davey said: “Putin’s despicable methods might be to kill his enemies, but he will never kill the light of freedom and democracy which Navalny has stood for so courageously.”
+Liberal Democrat leader Sir Ed Davey said Mr Putin would “never kill the light of freedom democracy which Navalny has stood for so courageously”.

-Bill Browder, the staunch Putin critic who has lobbied for sanctions against Russia since his associate Sergei Magnitsky died after exposing tax fraud involving Russian officials, said the news was “demoralising”.
+Bill Browder, the staunch Putin critic who has lobbied for sanctions against Russia since his associate Sergei Magnitsky died after exposing tax fraud involving Russian officials, said it was “demoralising” Putin can feel “untouchable”.

-“It’s totally demoralising that Putin can feel so untouchable that he can kill somebody who is so important and so vital for Russia, and so well-known and believe that he can do it with impunity,” he told the PA news agency.

 Mr Navalny had been moved in December from his former prison in the Vladimir region of central Russia to a “special regime” penal colony, the highest security level of prisons in Russia, above the Arctic Circle.